arumals/webpack-training-notes/readme.md

 ## Spliting the configuration.

-Possible ways tp manage configuration.
+Possible ways to manage configuration.

 - Maintain configuration in multiple files and ponint to each through the --config parameter.
 - Push configuration to a library which you then consume.